-In February 2022, OSHA proposed updating the powered industrial truck’s standard.
+In February 2022, OSHA proposed updating the industrial truck’s standard.

 The U.S. Department of Labor announced today a Notice of Proposed Rulemaking by the department’s Occupational Safety and Health Administration to improve worker safety and health by ensuring the agency’s general industry and construction industry rules reflect current industry practice and state-of-the-art technology.